What Is Pediatric Extradural Hematoma?

 FAQs

-1) What are the early warning signs of a brain stroke?
+What are the first signs of stroke?

 Recognizing the symptoms of brain stroke is essential for prompt medical intervention, which can save lives and prevent severe complications.
 This blog will provide insights into what a brain stroke is, its early signs, causes, key symptoms to look out for, and when to see a doctor.